blaineam/privuma/README.md

 1. git clone the repo to a server with a lot of bandwidth and storage space, a NAS works great
 2. update the `dotenv-example.env` to have your values for your server and rename it to just `.env`
 	- you will have to copy that file to 2 locations `web/config/.env` and `.env`
-3. ssh into your server and run `docker-compose --compatibility up -d`
+3. ssh into your server and run `docker-compose --env-file ./web/config/.env up -d`
 4. add your folders and media to `web/data/privuma` with structures like this:
 	- .../privuma
 	- .../privuma/cats/cute001.png